OsgiliathEnterprise/net.osgiliath.parent/net.osgiliath.poms/readme.md

 ## Architecture

-Here is a little description of the different modules:
+Here is a little description of the different sub poms modules:
 * osgiliath.repositories: contains the different repositories to grab the different dependencies (empty to comply sonatype Central distribution policy)
 * osgiliath.reporting: contains the reporting configuration (checkstyle, pmd, sonar, ...)
 * osgiliath.plugins: contains the global plugins configuration (weaving, creating manifests...)